ihumanable/prosper-lib/readme.md

 ### select ###

 #### basics ####

 The select statement is the most basic statement used to pull data from the database.
+This will return you a select statement ready to pull all the columns out

     Prosper\Query::select();

-This will return you a select statement ready to pull all the columns out, you can specify particular columns in the arguments if you wish like so:
+You can specify particular columns in the arguments if you wish like so

     Prosper\Query::select('name', 'age');